alexbsec/FlatearthEngine/README.md

 ## Platform Support

-The engine is going to be primarily supported for Linux, but ultimately it will support both Windows and Linux operating systems.
+The engine is going to be primarily supported by Linux, but ultimately it will support both Windows and Linux operating systems.

 ## Tech Stack